goshevs/sparkHPC/README.md

 2. In the case of working with sensitive data, users **MUST** ensure that all writes to disk by the work script are directed to a directory permissible under the DUA/DMP.
-If uers are unsure what directories they can write to, they should contact the signee of the DUA/DMP.
+If users are unsure what directories they can write to, they should contact the signee of the DUA/DMP.